· browse our website (www.saxon-brands.com);

 The table in this section below explains what rights you have with regard to your personal data.
 These rights are not absolute and are subject to certain exceptions and qualifications.

 For more information about your rights or if you would like to exercise any of your rights, you are welcome to contact us using the contact details set out below under How you can contact us.

 Please note that if you ask us to stop using your personal data in a certain way or erase your personal data, and this type of use or personal data is required by us in order to facilitate your use of our website or services in any way, you may not be able to use our website or services as you did before.
 This does not include your right to withdraw your consent to receiving marketing communications from us, which you can do so at any time without restriction.

 What does this mean?

-If you have an account with us, you can also view and update your contact details at any time by logging into your account on our website.
+You have the right to require us to rectify any personal data that we hold about you if it is inaccurate or incomplete.
+Please contact us if you believe that any personal data we hold about you is inaccurate or incomplete.
+If you have an account with us, you can also view and update your basic contact details at any time by logging into your account on our website.

 This is not a general right to erasure; there are exceptions.
 For example, we have the right to continue using your personal data if such use is necessary for compliance with our legal obligations or for the establishment, exercise or defence of legal claims.

-If you’re not satisfied with our response to any enquiry or complaint or believe our use of your personal data does not comply with data protection law, you can make a complaint to the Information Commissioner’s Office (ICO) by:
+If you’re not satisfied with our response to any enquiry or complaint or believe our use of your personal data does not comply with applicable data protection law, you can make a complaint to the Information Commissioner’s Office (ICO) by: